 How to ask for reviews on Google

-Your Google My Business listing and review page will always appear high up in search results for your business name.
-This means setting up a My Business page and collecting Google reviews will help to boost your overall SEO.
+Your Google My Business listing and review page will always appear high up in Google search results for your business name.
+This means setting up a My Business page and collecting Google reviews will help boost your overall SEO ranking – and especially your local SEO.
 Similar to receiving backlinks to your site pages, receiving positive reviews signals to Google (and potential customers!) that people trust your business.

 People trust the most recent Google reviews the most.
 You’ll want to create a steady stream of incoming reviews.
 In fact, 85% of customers only care about the reviews people wrote in the last three months.